Applying for funding

 If you are working with overseas partners, due diligence checks are required for new partners.
 This is organised via the PRF.
-Please see the Due Diligence process and let RIS RDT know early if you are planning a project with partners in Low and Middle Income Countries (LMIC) gcrf@Dundee.ac.uk
+Let RIS RDT know early if you are planning a project with partners in Low and Middle-Income Countries (LMIC) gcrf@Dundee.ac.uk

 All research involving human participants, their tissue or data requires approval by a research ethics committee.
 Ethics approval needs to be obtained before the project starts.
 Find further information on our Governance and Policy web pages:

 A Data Management Plan is an important communication tool that will help you devise and document strategies for collecting, organising, analysing, sharing, and storing your data.
 It is a requirement of most funders and institutions.
 It involves:

 - Writing the plan